 User Rating

-Users appreciate the software for consolidating payroll records in one location and enabling employee self-service, yet a minor drawback is occasional setup delays.
+Users appreciate the software for Consolidating payroll records in one location and enabling employee self-service, yet a minor drawback is occasional setup delays.

 HR.my presents a multilingual, browser-based HR and payroll suite designed for small organizations seeking broad personnel management.
 It provides a perpetual free plan that includes payroll alongside leave and attendance tools.
 For teams struggling with disparate records and language barriers, HR.my’s employee portals and clear payslip exports bring coherence to personnel files and simplify administrative handovers between managers easily.